germany insider facts

 Then use your cool hand to quickly knead a smooth dough.
 There shouldn't be any butter pieces left in the dough.

-Wrap the dough in clingfilm and refrigerate it for 1 hour.
+Wrap the dough in cling-film and refrigerate it for 1 hour.

 Dust a board and rolling pin with flour, roll out the dough 3 - 4 mm thin.

 Dust cookie cutters with flour and cut out the Butterplätzchen, put them on a baking sheet lined with parchment paper.
-Decorate the butter cookies

 Whisk the egg yolk with 1 tablespoon milk, brush the cookies thinly.